-Bored of carrots?
-These pickled dill carrots are the perfect way to use up extra carrots and add lots of flavor.
+These dill pickled carrots are the perfect way to use up extra carrots and add lots of flavor.
 Eat them plain, or cut them and add to a salad or wrap.
 Even if you're not a dill fan, you'll love these tangy carrots.
-Also try these Pickled Onions.
+Try Pickled Onions.

 Table of contents

-Ok, the act of making these pickled dill carrots won't make your life easier.
+Ok, the act of making these quick dill pickled carrots won't make your life easier.
 BUT, I've heard from so many nutrition clients that eating as many vegetables as they want can become a struggle.
-If you want to eat more vegetables, this is a great way to start!

 Here are a couple other easy veggie recipes: Apple Cucumber Salad, Roasted Broccoli and Mushrooms, Instant Pot Beets, and Zucchini and Corn Salad with Feta.

-Start making your pickled dill carrots by adding water, vinegar, sugar, and salt to a microwave safe jar or bowl.
-Top with microwave safe cover, so no water evaporates.
-Microwave 60-90 seconds, stir.
+1. Start making your dill pickled carrots by microwaving water, vinegar, sugar, and salt.
 Heat until sugar and salt dissolve into liquids.

-Peel and slice carrots into 2-4 slices, and then cut them to about 4 inches, or dip one into the liquid in the jar you will store them in.
-Cut carrots to just below the liquid line.
+2. Peel and slice carrots into 2-4 slices, and then cut them to about 4 inches, or dip one into the liquid in the jar you will store them in.
+Cut carrots to just below the liquid line in your pickling jar.

-Peeling carrots allows them to take on more of the pickling flavors.
+3. Peel carrots to allow them to take on more of the pickling flavors.

 Substitutions/Tips